 Welcome!
-If you are reading this page, you are either a DNA match to one of the kits that I manage, or you have found a common ancestor in one of the family trees that I have published.
-We might be blood relatives.
+If you are reading this page, you are either a autosomal DNA (atDNA) match to one of the kits that I manage, or you have found a common ancestor in one of the family trees that I have published.
+We might be blood relatives within “genealogical time” (about 10 generations back).

-If you are a very experienced genealogist who has experience with DNA genealogy, you can skim through it.
-You know exactly why I asked you to read it.
-You can also jump forward to get to my information.
-Otherwise, please take the time to read and digest … then get back in touch with me.
+If you are a very experienced genealogist who has experience with DNA genealogy, you know exactly why this is here.
+Feel free to hit “fast forward” to get to my information.
+Otherwise, please take the time to read and digest, check my family information, and then please get back in touch with me by email.

 The DNA Testing Genealogy Exploding Head Syndrome

-Both problems have a common cause … too much data, not enough information and very little guidance from the DNA testing companies.
-Unfortunately, their marketing sets an expectation that with the tiny bits of information available from DNA testing services that two people can connect their family trees, figure out their shared lineage, build out large parts of each other’s missing ancestry, and happily invite another 30 people to the next family reunion.
+Both problems have a common cause.
+There too much data, not enough information and very little guidance from the DNA testing companies about how to use what they give you.
+They also do not provide much useful information about how unreliable their statistical estimates of relatedness are.
+This is, in part, because they are in business.
+Their marketing sets very broad expectations that with the tiny bits of information available from DNA testing that two people can connect their family trees, discover their shared lineage, develop large parts of their missing ancestry, and invite another 30 people to the next family reunion.

 The most heart-breaking inquiries are from adoptees who are searching to learn their true family history.
-They are hoping to make contact with someone who will give them the puzzle piece that will connect them to their past, and I really wish that I could give it to them.
+They are hoping to make contact with someone who will give them the puzzle piece that will connect them to their past, and I really wish that I could give it to them easily.
+There are one or two places in my immediate family history where it is conceivably possible that an event in which a child was conceived out of wedlock happened within the past 3 generations.
+The data coming from DNA matches probably goes back further, and into areas in my family tree that have not bee developed.
+I wish that I had an easy answer for you, or at least another breadcrumb in the trail that has to be followed.
+Unfortunately, it takes a lot of work.

 Exponential Relative Numbers

-My genealogy database, as of this writing (September 2019) contains 2,157 individuals.
-Many of these are not blood relatives because I document close spousal families and descendent trees as well.
-That is a very small database in genealogy research terms.
+My genealogy database, as of this writing (October 2019) contains 2,157 individuals.
+Some of these are not blood relatives because I try to document some close spousal families and their descendent trees as well.

 |Relationship||People in your tree|

 Add that up and you have 31 people in your family tree in four generations.
-Genealogists usually want to have all the names, birth, death and marriage dates and places of each person in their table, if possible.
-Do you know all that about those 31 people?
+Ideally, genealogists like to have all the following information for each person: full name; date and place for each of the following events: birth, death and marriage.
+Do you know all this information about those 31 people?
 If so, you are off to a great start.
-You also probably don’t have many DNA matches because you are your only possible cousin.
+You probably don’t have that many DNA matches because you are your only possible cousin.

 Let’s make things slightly more realistic.
 Let us assume that every couple in your family tree has/had exactly two children.
-Let us revisit the table and include our cousins.
+Let us revisit the table and count our cousins.

 |Relationship name||in your tree||uncle / aunt||first cousins||second cousins||third cousins||total down|